sportssuper/ZSL/_pages/about.md

 <h1 style="font-family: 'Times New Roman', Times, serif; text-align: left; margin-bottom: 20px;">About me</h1>

 <div style="text-align: justify; font-family: 'Times New Roman', Times, serif; max-width: 800px; margin: 0 auto; line-height: 1.6; hyphens: auto;">
   <p style="margin-bottom: 1em;">Shaoliang Zhang is an Assistant Professor in the Department of Physical Education and Sport Science at Tsinghua University, a doctoral supervisor, and a Tsinghua University Zhongying Young Scholar.
-He was awarded the Tsinghua University Teaching Excellence Award in 2024.</p>
+I was awarded the Tsinghua University Teaching Excellence Award in 2024.</p>

-  <p style="margin-bottom: 1em;">Dr. Zhang received his Ph.D. from the Faculty of Sciences for Physical Activity and Sport (INEF) at the Technical University of Madrid, Spain.
-He holds a Master's degree from South China Normal University (Guangzhou, China) and a Bachelor's degree from Yan'an University (Shaanxi, China).</p>
+  <p style="margin-bottom: 1em;">I received my Ph.D. from the Faculty of Sciences for Physical Activity and Sport (INEF) at the Technical University of Madrid, Spain.
+I holds a Master's degree from South China Normal University (Guangzhou, China) and a Bachelor's degree from Yan'an University (Shaanxi, China).</p>

-  <p style="margin-bottom: 1em;">During his doctoral studies, Dr. Zhang served as a performance analyst for Real Madrid C.F. and the Spanish national youth football teams (U18-U20).
-Upon returning to China, he worked as a performance analyst for the Chinese Women's National Basketball Team as well as the Tsinghua University men's and women's basketball teams.</p>
+  <p style="margin-bottom: 1em;">During my doctoral studies, I served as a performance analyst for Real Madrid C.F. and the Spanish national youth football teams (U18-U20).
+Upon returning to China, I worked as a performance analyst for the Chinese Women's National Basketball Team as well as the Tsinghua University men's and women's basketball teams.</p>

-  <p style="margin-bottom: 1em;">His primary research interests include:<br>
+  <p style="margin-bottom: 1em;">My primary research interests include:<br>
  • The integration of wearable technology, artificial intelligence, and big data in sports science<br>
  • Monitoring, evaluation, and intervention in athletic performance<br>
  • Sports data visualization and applied analytics in high-performance contexts</p>

-  <p style="margin-bottom: 1em;">Dr. Zhang's lab has established strategic research collaborations with elite organizations including Real Madrid, FC Barcelona, Valencia CF, the Lithuanian Women's National Basketball Team, New Basket Brindisi (Italy, Lega Basket Serie A), and the San Antonio Spurs (NBA).
+  <p style="margin-bottom: 1em;">My lab has established strategic research collaborations with elite organizations including Real Madrid, FC Barcelona, Valencia CF, the Lithuanian Women's National Basketball Team, New Basket Brindisi (Italy, Lega Basket Serie A), and the San Antonio Spurs (NBA).
 These partnerships support cutting-edge research that bridges academic innovation with elite athletic performance on the international stage.</p>

-  <p style="margin-bottom: 1em;">His current projects span basketball technical-tactical diagnostics, physical testing, spatiotemporal data mining, and sports injury analysis (see Publications for details).</p>
+  <p style="margin-bottom: 1em;">My current projects span basketball technical-tactical diagnostics, physical testing, spatiotemporal data mining, and sports injury analysis (see Publications for details).</p>

   <p style="margin-bottom: 1em;">The Athletic Performance and Data Science Lab is actively recruiting Ph.D. students, postdoctoral researchers, and summer interns.
 If you are interested in academic collaboration or joining the lab, please feel free to reach out via email at <a href="mailto:ZSL.INEF@gmail.com">ZSL.INEF@gmail.com</a> or <a href="mailto:zslinef@mail.tsinghua.edu.cn">zslinef@mail.tsinghua.edu.cn</a>.</p>